sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 ![smtp-config](../img/oxtrust/smtp-config.png "SMTP Configuration")

 The Gluu Server needs a mail server in order to send notifications.
-The fields on this parge are self-explanatory and simple such as hostname, user, password, ssl-requirement, authentication requirement, sending name and address.
-All fields on this page are manadory and the configuration can be tested before confirmation.
+The fields on this page are self-explanatory, such as hostname, user, password, ssl-requirement, authentication requirement, sending name and address.
+All fields are manadory and the configuration can be tested before confirmation.

 #### oxTrust Settings

 ![oxtrust-settings](../img/oxtrust/oxtrust-settings.png "OxTrust Settings")

-From the oxTrust Settings page the administrator can find the oxTrust build date and number, and change the organization name, logo, and favicon settings.
+From the oxTrust Settings page the administrator can find the oxTrust build date and number, and change the organization name, logo, and favicon.
 This page also contains the name of the Gluu Server administrator group.
 Users added to this group will have administrator access to the Gluu Server.

 ### JSON Configuration
 The configuration files are accessible from the administrator interface (oxTrust).